 Acrylic paint runs the gamut here, offering both thicker and thinner options.

-These latter options promise strong pigmentation and color while making it easier to blend those different colors together as you might in watercolor paintings.
+These latter options promise strong pigmentation and color while making it easier to blend those different colors as you might in watercolor paintings.

 This isn’t a matter of one option being better than another, but rather a clear choice.

 If you’re looking for more delicate paints that are easy to blend, the thinner fluid acrylics are the better option.

 If you’re looking for extra thickness and vibrancy in your layers of paint as you apply them to the canvas, the former option is the way to go.

 If you paint with acrylics for any time, you’ll hear about “binders.”